 As mentioned previously, despite their durable nature, the bibs do not feel overly stiff.
 While the insulated element makes them slightly less free-moving than other stretchier or lighter options, they feel extremely durable and can withstand any type of skiing you’re after.
 On powder days, this may be our first choice.

 Compared to other insulated bibs our tester tried, such as the Flylow Moxie Bib, the Powderqueen Bib does feel slightly bulkier (on the plus side, they also felt more durable), but their price point more than makes up for it.
-Plus, the fit is impeccable, and the durability is the best out of all three insulated options.
+Besides, the fit is impeccable, and the durability is the best out of all three insulated options.

 The features are highly functional, which makes sense because lots of Ski Patrol teams use Helly Hansen gear to work in.
 A chest pocket, hand pockets, thigh pocket, belt loops, beacon-specific pocket (a huge plus in our book), and adjustable waist ensure you can pack it in and dial in an optimal fit.
-Our tester is extremely impressed with not only the amount of pockets but ease of getting things in and out of them (some bib zippers are sticky or concealed behind other fabric).
+Our tester is extremely impressed with not only the number of pockets but the ease of getting things in and out of them (some bib zippers are sticky or concealed behind other fabric).

 At a low price of $300 (under half of what other companies charge for bibs), this is a no-brainer first choice for those on a budget who are looking for bibs that will last.